top of page

 Individuals who have a dual diagnosis

-(mental health issue and developmental disability).
+(mental health issue and intellectual disability).

 Individuals who have an acquired brain injury.

-We’re known in the community for our work in enriching the lives of individuals and their families in a culturally sensitive way, and that all the individuals we serve are supported by individual planning that promotes person-centred thinking.
+We’re known in the community for our work in enriching the lives of individuals and their families in a culturally sensitive way, and that all the individuals we serve are supported by individual planning that promotes person-centered thinking.

 We’re structured to empower our staff and the individuals they support.
 Our programs are administered by teams, and there is a focus on professional competency as well as empathy for each person served.
 We have strong, tiered staff